 3. Authoring Adaptive Streaming Videos

-Students will compress to H.264, and Flash Video for real-time streaming videos using encoding presets.
+Students will compress to H.264, WebM, and H.265 files.
+Get familiar with available options within each codec is this training module.
+Also, lear Video for real-time streaming videos using encoding presets.
 After encoding, students will embed videos in a web page and will author them for a downloadable streaming using the proper formating in the browser.

 4. Streaming Video Playback on iOS Devices